KylieHigashionna/KylieHigashionna.github.io/projects/project-2.md

 ## **Giving My Speech**

 On the actual day I was very nervous to present my speech in front of everyone.
 However, since I practiced so much, I was also a bit excited to tell everyone my story.
 Through all my hardword and perseverance, I was able to say my speech in front of everyone while not making any mistakes and just trying to be in the moment.
 Through this experience I got better at public speaking as well as communication to be able to express my story.
-I also gained more confidence in myself though this since I accomplished such a hard task and exceeded my expectations.
+I also gained more confidence in myself through this since I accomplished such a hard task and exceeded my expectations.

 <img class="ui medium right floated rounded image" src="../images/GannenmonoSpeech.JPG">